 Dominican-American singer DaniLeigh faces backlash on social media after previewing her upcoming song "Yellow Bone," an AAVE (African-American Vernacular English) term that refers to a light-skinned Black person with yellow skin undertones.
-The song's questionable lyrics sparked an online conversation on colourism, the fetishtization of lighter skin, and the normalization of non-Black Latinas exploiting Black culture.
+The song's questionable lyrics sparked an online conversation on colourism, the fetishtisation of lighter skin, and the normalisation of non-Black Latinas exploiting Black culture.

 These same blurred lines also appear in conversations surrounding race in the U.S., where non-Black people use the one-drop-rule, which developed in the 19th century as a way to make sure white people knew who was property and ensure that any child of a female slave would be slave, too — no matter the shade of their skin.
 Now, non-Black people use this rule to pretend to be Black under the assumption that if they have the smallest percentage of African ancestry, then they are fully Black.
 They'll make the case that they deal with the same oppression as their Black counterparts to take advantage of the limited privileges afforded to Black people while simultaneously using their proximity to whiteness when it conveniences them.